tiagocoutinho/sockio/README.md

 A concurrency agnostic socket library on python.

-So far implemented REQ-REP semantics.
+So far implemented REQ-REP semantics with auto-reconnection facilites.

 Implementations for: